dev-harsh1998/IronDrop/doc/ARCHITECTURE.md

-# IronDrop Architecture Documentation v2.5 (Updated)
+# IronDrop Architecture Documentation v2.5

 ## Overview

-IronDrop is a lightweight, high-performance file server written in Rust featuring bidirectional file sharing, a hierarchical configuration system, modular template & UI architecture, and professional dark theme design.
-This document provides a comprehensive overview of the system architecture, component interactions, configuration precedence, and implementation details.
+IronDrop is a lightweight, high-performance file server written in Rust featuring bidirectional file sharing, modular template architecture, and professional UI design.
+This document provides a comprehensive overview of the system architecture, component interactions, and implementation details.

 ## System Architecture